-Although Type 26 covers a range of different standing Aphrodites, all the coins are rare, without exception, and many of them extremely rare.
+Although Type 26 covers a range of different standing Aphrodites, all the coins are rare, without exception, many of them extremely rare, and only a handful are illustrated here.
 They include issues from Hadrianopolis in Thracia; of the Magnetes of Thessaly; from Cius, Heracleia Pontica and Tium in Bithynia; Magnesia ad Maeandrum in Ionia; Antiocheia ad Maeandrum, Aphrodisias (an obvious city to put Eros on its coins, alongside Aphrodite), Cidramus and Tabae in Caria; Mastaura in Lydia; Myra in Lycia; Perga in Pamphylia; Cremna in Pisidia; and Adana in Cilicia.

 The coins with this reverse type reported from Thespiae in Boeotia, Hermione in Argolis and Caesareia Germanica in Bithynia are all unlikely, though are discussed below.